Buster and Fatty Vamp and Camp It Up in THE COOK

 The fabulous Fritzi over at Movies Silently is hosting A Shorts Blogathon!
 You can find all the entries here.

 If you first fell in love with Buster Keaton in the films he wrote and directed himself, seeing his early two-reelers with Fatty is a bit like stumbling across old home movies of your Dad as a teenager, goofing around in the basement with his friends.
-Before he had any real responsibilities.
-Before anyone was looking.

 In his films with Fatty, Buster’s the same as ever, but… different.
 More relaxed and loosey-goosey—and even more rubbery, if that’s possible.
 He’s sharing the weight with Arbuckle and Al St. John instead of carrying it all on his own fabulous shoulders, and it shows.
 The Cook was the last film Buster made before shipping off for France with the Army during World War I, but you’d never know it watching these guys.
 It not only looks like the most fun anyone ever had making a movie; it pretty much looks like the most fun any humans had, ever.

 The Cook was the eleventh short Buster and Fatty made in less than a year and a half, and even Rogers and Astaire would’ve killed for this kind of rhythm and chemistry.
 The day these two met, the movie gods were working overtime.

 The setting of the film—like it matters—is a seaside café called The Bull Pup, where Buster is The Pest Waiter and Fatty is The Cook, pulling everything, including the ice cream, out of the same giant, steaming vat.
 (Honestly, between that and the way he chops food with the same cleaver he almost cuts Buster’s head off with, there’s some serious health-code stuff going on in this dump.)